 Our skilled workers’ compensation attorneys can assist you step-by-step through workers’ compensation process, including:

 - Appeals before the Full Industrial Commission or our Appellate Courts

 For a FREE consultation with an experienced workers’ comp lawyer, please call (919) 778-9700 or complete the fast and easy form below.
 There are no upfront costs and we don’t get paid unless you do.
 If we don’t recover workers’ comp benefits for you, you won’t pay any attorney fees.

 Call (919) 778-9700 and let our experienced workplace accident attorneys review your claim.

 Common Workplace Accidents in North Carolina

 Workplace accidents take many forms and can occur in any industry.
 Some workplaces, such as construction sites, contain obvious dangers — even routine day-to-day tasks may carry a chance of serious injury if employers are negligent.
 However, workplace accidents also take place in settings that you might never expect to be dangerous.
-These may include hospitals and nursing homes.
+These may include hospitals, nursing homes, and even office environments.
 Also, motor vehicle accidents account for many workplace accidents, and workers’ comp generally covers vehicle crashes that involve employees who are on the road as part of their work duties.

 Common types of workplace accidents include: